 Our Healing Roots Program has been in operation since 2006.
-It offers survivors a safe space and access to resources that promote healing and connection.
-Our advocates understand how our unique history has shaped our community, and shape their support accordingly.
+It offers survivors a safe space to access resources that promote healing and connection.
+Staff who work within this program share identities and lived experience with the participants they serve.
+Advocates understand how their unique history has shaped their community and shape their support accordingly.

 - Individualized Advocacy: One-on-one support for survivors to create individual safety plans and begin their healing journey.
 Advocates help survivors access necessary resources.

 - Family Support: Advocates provide one-on-one support to help survivors and their children learn, grow, and heal together.
-We also connect survivors with local resources to help them and their loved ones grow and thrive
+We also connect survivors with local resources to help them and their loved ones thrive.

 If you are interested in learning more about our Healing Roots Program, please email firstname.lastname@example.org

 Kinship Youth Support

-Our Kinship Program was launched in September 2020 to address the impacts of intergenerational trauma experienced by the children of our Healing Roots participants.
+Our Kinship Program was launched in September 2020 to address the impact of intergenerational trauma experienced by the children of our Healing Roots participants.
 We help kids strengthen community bonds through peer support groups, family field trips, and culturally specific mentorship opportunities.

 The Kinship Program is funded by a grant from the Family & Youth Services Bureau.
 It also receives support from the Nike Community Impact Fund, Pacific Power Foundation, and the Portlandia Club.